Ycastillo2003/Managing-Users-access-and-group-policies-with-active-directory./README.md

 # Managing Users access and group policies with active directory.

 <h1>Active Directory - Prerequisites and Installation</h1>
-This lab outlines how use the various features found in Active Directory that allow user management such as access,lockout polocies and more.
+This lab outlines how use the various features found in Active Directory that allow user management such as access,lockout policies and more.

 <h2>Environments and Technologies Used</h2>

+- Microsoft Azure (Virtual Machines/Compute)
+- Remote Desktop